If you love the sweet, smokey flavors of Roasted Sweet Peppers, this is a recipe you won't want to miss!

 Instructions

-- On a rimmed baking sheet place whole sweet peppers in one layer.
+Put the peppers on a rimmed baking sheet in one layer.
 No oil or anything else!
+Roast for 20 minutes.

-- Turn peppers over and roast for another 10 to 15 minutes.
+Turn peppers over and roast for another 15 to 20 minutes.
 (By now your kitchen is filled with gorgeous aromas!)

 Tips for Success

-Use a rimmed baking sheet to catch the juices that the sweet peppers will release.
-You can line the baking sheet with aluminum foil to make cleaning up easier.
-Avoid using parchment paper because it is likely to burn in the high heat of the oven.
+- Use a rimmed baking sheet to catch the juices that the bell peppers will release.
+You can line the baking sheet with nonstick parchment paper or aluminum foil to make cleaning up easier.ย

-Allow the sweet peppers to cool a little before using a paring knife or your fingers to remove the blackened skin which will be quite loose.
-If the skin doesn't seem loose, place the peppers in a plastic bag while still warm for 10 minutes.
-This will help lift the skins.
+- Allow the bell peppers to cool a little before using a small knife or your fingers to remove the blackened skin which will be quite loose.
+Then use a knife to split the roasted peppers.
+The stem and seeds should just peel away.

 FAQ

-These Roasted Red Peppers are the perfect accompaniment for chicken cutlets, or butterfly chicken.
-I love it in a pasta salad or included in a delicious antipasto with Instant Pot Cauliflower and ciabatta garlic bread.
+I love them in a pasta salad or included in a delicious antipasto with Instant Pot Cauliflower and ciabatta garlic bread.
+These Italian Roasted Peppers are also the perfect side dish for Ricotta Spinach Pie and Italian Braised Chicken.

-Now that you know how to make roasted sweet peppers, you'll never want the jarred version again!
+Now that you know how to make Italian Roasted Peppers, you’ll never want the jarred version again!

 More Italian recipes you'll love